smartcontractkit/x402-cre-price-alerts/README.md

 This repository serves as a public demo to help developers understand how to build applications that combine AI-powered interfaces, payment-protected APIs, and blockchain-based automation.

+## LiveStreamed LinkLab Walkthrough
+This demo was done live on a Chainlink Linklab Session that was livestreamed.
+You can <b>[watch the video and follow along here](https://www.youtube.com/live/r7VKS5L47f0).</b>

 ## What It Accomplishes

 The system allows users to create cryptocurrency price alerts through natural language conversation.
 Here's what happens: